Bitsits/Moolecule/README.md

 Instructions
 ---
-Drag and drop using LEFT mouse button to connect the atomic creatures and RIGHT mouse button to detach it from the molecule.
+Drag and drop using <kbd>LEFT</kbd> mouse button to connect the atomic creatures and RIGHT mouse button to detach it from the molecule.
 Make bigger and bigger molecule.

-RIGHT click on any atom will break all its bonds.
+<kbd>RIGHT</kbd> click on any atom will break all its bonds.

 Troubleshooting